Judith Kelly

 Judith Clair Kelly AO is a Judge of the Supreme Court of the Northern Territory (Australia).
 She was appointed to the Court on 12 August 2009.
 Justice Kelly was only the second female appointment to the Court since it was established in 1911.

 Early life and education

-Kelly was born in Queensland, daughter of Valerie Fletcher and granddaughter of Ivy and Harold Snell.
+Kelly was born in Queensland, daughter of Colin and Valerie Fletcher and granddaughter of Ivy and Harold Snell.
 She obtained a Diploma in Education and worked as a school teacher, where she married Matthew Kelly.
 They moved to the Northern Territory in 1977 working at the Batchelor Area School, Batchelor.
 In 1983 Kelly started studying law at the University of Queensland, graduating in 1983 with a Bachelor of Laws with Honours.

 Career

 Kelly returned to the Northern Territory to work as a solicitor with the law firm Morris, Fletcher and Cross in Darwin and she became a partner with the firm in 1990.
 As a solicitor her principle practise was in commercial litigation practise, banking and insolvency, insurance, construction and admiralty law.
 Kelly became a barrister in July 1996, at William Forster Chambers, where she predominantly practised in commercial law, contract, partnership, building, property, tax and insolvency.
 Kelly was appointed as a Senior Counsel in 2008, the first in the new system which replaced the appointment of Queen's Counsel.